samply/bridgehead/ccp/modules/id-management.md

 Next you need to remove the current patientlist database:
 ```
-rm -rf /var/lib/bridgehead/data/patientlist
+docker volume rm patientlist-db-data;
 ```

 Third, you need to place your postgres dump in the import directory `/tmp/bridgehead/patientlist/some-dump.sql`.
-This will only be imported, then /var/lib/bridgehead/data/patientlist is empty.
+This will only be imported, then the volume `patientlist-db-data` was removed previously.
 > NOTE: Please create the postgres dump with the options "--no-owner" and "--no-privileges".
 Additionally ensure the dump is created in the plain format (SQL).

 After this, you can restart your bridgehead and the dump will be imported: